mjw99/Llama3JavaChatCompletionService/README.md

 This project provides a REST API wrapper for the Llama3.java model.
 The wrapper is compliant with the OpenAI API specification for chat completions.

-## On Mac OS
+## On Apple Silicon (M1/M2/M3)

-Make sure to download an ARM SDK from https://bell-sw.com/pages/downloads/#jdk-21-lts
+Make sure to download an ARM compliant SDK, for example from https://bell-sw.com/pages/downloads/#jdk-21-lts

 ## Setup